View Document Text

 “insider” account if applicable will sign a ‘limited trading authorization” form authorizing the

-time of opening an account or any time thereafter in writing that they cannot or do not want to
+of opening an account or any time thereafter in writing that they cannot or do not want to purchase

-purchase or sell a specific security or types or stocks, for example “sin” stocks.
-The trading
+or sell a specific security or types or stocks, for example “sin” stocks.
+The trading authorization is

-authorization is limited to only the purchase and sale of stocks rather than any transfer of funds.
+limited to only the purchase and sale of stocks rather than any transfer of funds.
+Accounts are

-Accounts are reviewed frequently by the Chief Compliance Officer or her designee for
+reviewed frequently by the Chief Compliance Officer or her designee for appropriateness of

 ITEM 17: VOTING CLIENT SECURITIES